ReneTode/My-AppDaemon/custom_css/lcars/Readme.md

-using this skin is really easy if you have appdaemon/hadashboard installed. all you need is a directory named custom_css in your conf(iguration) directory there you create the lcars directory with the files in it and you are good to go. if you want to use a calculated stardate the read how to do it below.
+using this skin is really easy if you have appdaemon/hadashboard installed. all you need is a directory named custom_css in your conf(iguration) directory there you create the lcars directory. in the lcars directory you need to place all files.
+- dashboard.css
+- variables.yaml
+- the subdir font with everything in it
+- the subdir img with everything in it

+if you want to use a calculated stardate the read how to do it below.

 the skin has a background that can be used with different resolutions.